Corned/dusk/readme.md

 # Dusk

 Dusk is a chatting application based on a wildly popular chat for gamers.
 I am developing this for learning purposes only.
+Design is heavy inspired by another chatting application.

 ## Setting Up